Uninett/Argus/docs/about-argus.rst

 support, the Uninett Service Center.
 It serves as a single place to manage notification profiles for both the first and second line support teams.

-Argus adheres to the principle of *single responsibility*, i.e. it does not perform any monitoring itself.
+Argus follows the principle of *single responsibility*, i.e. it does not perform any monitoring itself.
 It acts as an aggregator of current and past incidents in IT infrastructure.
 It dispatches notifications when incidents are opened and closed.
 Argus does not actively retrieve incidents from third